yumingfan-0219/AAAI2024-COMPETITION-ON-MATH-PROBLEM-SOLVING---TRACK1-and-TRACK2/README.md

-# Algorithm Description of Team fanyuming2023 for AAAI2024 COMPETITION ON MATH PROBLEM SOLVING - TRACK1 and TRACK2
+# Algorithm Description of Team CTYUN-AI for AAAI2024 COMPETITION ON MATH PROBLEM SOLVING - TRACK1 and TRACK2 - TOP1 solution without API

 Our solution involves a series of steps from data collection, data preprocessing, model training, to inference.